Pulling on a carbon nanotube¶

 With the metal units system of LAMMPS, the time is in pico second, distances are in Ångstrom, and the energy is in eV.

-Adapt the topology file
+Adapt the topology file¶

 Since bond, angle, and dihedral do not need to be explicitly set when using AIREBO, some small changes need to be made to the previously generated .data file.

-Duplicate the previous file cnt_molecular.data, name the copy cnt_atom.data, place it within breakable-bonds/.
+Duplicate the previous file cnt_molecular.data, name the copy cnt_atom.data, and place it within breakable-bonds/.
 Then, remove all bond, angle, and dihedral information from cnt_atom.data.
 Also, remove the second column of the Atoms table, so that the cnt_atom.data looks like the following:

 700 atoms